Fundamentals of Blockchain technology

 Once validated and linked, the blocks cannot be modified without invalidating the entire chain, guaranteeing a permanent and immutable record.

-This property makes the blockchain highly resistant to attacks and manipulation, since altering one block requires changing all subsequent blocks.
+This property makes the blockchain highly resistant to attacks and manipulations, since altering a block requires changing all subsequent ones.

 Thus, immutability protects trust in the system and ensures the integrity of transactions over time.